Boundaries And Mental Health: How To Set Boundaries With Friends—And When To Do It

 How to set boundaries with friends

 Let's say that you identify a need to set a boundary with a friend, but you're nervous about how it could impact the relationship.
 You might be concerned that you'll hurt their feelings or find that your boundary isn't respected when you try to set one.
-If you are having trouble setting a boundary and are looking for additional thoughts on how to go about doing it, you might consider the following tips:
+If you are having trouble setting a boundary, you might consider the following tips.

 • Be clear and firm.
 Although boundaries can be set kindly, you may find more success if your request is also clear and firm.
 Sometimes, someone may try to push back against your boundaries, which can be challenging.
-In this case, you can reiterate the boundary and enforce it.
-This could look like saying something like "I let you know that I did not want advice on that topic.
+In this case, you can reiterate the boundary and enforce it by saying, "I let you know that I did not want advice on that topic.
 If it comes up again, I will have to hang up the phone for now and talk to you later."

 Learning to set boundaries can be a process for many people, and it's okay if you need support and practice.
 Try to be gentle with yourself as you learn.
 A therapist may be able to help with boundary setting and serve as a helpful addition to your support system during this process.